McDevon/taxman-playdate/README.md

 ```

 This will create a `.pdx` file named after the project, as set in `assets/pdxinfo`.
 Double-clicking the file in Finder will open it in the Playdate Simulator.
 From the simulator menu, it can be uploaded to a device by selecting `Device -> Upload Game to Device`.

+The gecko demo that comes with the repository should be directly runnable by itself.

 # Licenses: